 Migraine auras are sensory symptoms that can occur before or during a headache.
 They tend to take the form of visual and physical disturbances or sensations.

-The aura stage of a migraine episode usually lasts for less than an hour.
+Migraine with aura is a type of migraine headache.
 Common symptoms include tunnel vision, seeing stars, and tingling sensations in the hands or feet.
+Of those who experience migraine headaches, 25–30% experience additional aura symptoms.

 Read on to learn more about the types of migraine with aura and the available treatment options.

-Auras can take on one of three main forms: visual disturbances, physical sensations, and speech or language difficulties.
-We cover these in more detail in the following sections.
+Migraine auras can take on one of three main forms: visual disturbances, physical sensations, and speech or language difficulties.

 Some examples of visual changes associated with migraine aura include seeing: